Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

 # Insert a static input

-Some transitions are based on an API.
-With the static input function, you can use an input port to pass customer-specific data to the workflow endpoint.
+SWith the static input function, you can use an input port to pass customer-specific data to the workflow endpoint.
 For example, you want to send offer data to a specific sales channel.
 Since it is not possible to input a sales channel to a start point and to pass it through the entire workflow, you can input this information to a transition that then passes the sales channel information to the workflow endpoint.
 All input ports that are not yet connected to a place are displayed in the *Static input* section of the transition's side bar.
 You can enter an appropriate value in the text field below the input name.
 The value entered must be a valid JSON value.